bbarker505/ASHS_R_presentation_2023/README.md

 # Instructions to produce your own HTML output

-1) Download the entire repository into a directory of your choosing
+1) Download the entire repository into a directory of your choosing (click on the green "Code" button, top right hand corner of this repo)
 2) Open up RStudio and create a new R project in the same directory where you put the files. ("File" -> "New Project")
 3) Open "ASHS_presentation_Jan2023.qmd" within RStudio  ("File" -> "Open file")
 4) Click on the "Render" button within RStudio to render the document